 The Latke Sandwich

 Grate potatoes and separate into two piles of thin pancakes.
-Cover one half with some crumbled goat cheese and top with chopped chives or scallions.
-Cover the cheese with a second pancake, pressing a little to compress it all together.
+Cover the pancakes in one pile with some crumbled goat cheese and chopped chives or scallions.
+Top them all with the pancakes from the second pile, pressing a little to compress it all together.
 Sauté on both sides in a little olive oil.
 If you like, serve on a salad of tomato, olives, and arugula.